Minister: Trump led ‘fiery’ campaign, let’s ‘wait to see what he does’ on trade

 “I know what it’s like to be on the losing end of an election, as the Democrats were the other night, and I know what it’s like to be on the winning end, and so what my focus is, rather than lecturing others, is remembering what we did to change the Labour Party.”

-Mr Stride agreed, saying “the lesson is about economics” when asked what British conservatism can learn from Mr Trump’s re-election.
+Mr Stride said “the lesson is about economics” when asked what British conservatism can learn from Mr Trump’s re-election.

 Speaking on Today, he said: “That seems to have been, along with migration, one of the overriding factors here.